Professor/Reader/Clinical Senior Lecturer/Honorary Consultant in Orthodontics

 Essential:

-A5.
-Successful completion of an SAC approved, 2 years minimum, training programme in a Fixed Term training appointment (FTTA) in Orthodontics (post CCST training), or within 6 months of completion of such training, or equivalent.
+A5 Successful completion of an SAC approved, 2 year minimum, training programme in a Fixed Term training appointment (FTTA) in Orthodontics (post CCST training), or within 6 months of completion of such training, or equivalent.

 For appointment at Professorial level: